pepopowitz/working-effectively-with-pull-requests/src/index.md

 <!-- prettier-ignore -->
 1) The code could be more readable.
 <!-- prettier-ignore -->
-2) Code that was not added or edited <br/>in the PR is wrong.
+2) Code that was refactored but<br/> not logically changed looks incorrect.
 <!-- prettier-ignore -->
 3) The syntax doesn't match my preference.

 <!--

+identifying whether a particular change is fair to request is hard, because the answer is often "it depends"

 1 - what's readable?